inpla/train/README.md

 # Train

-Translator of the new language of interaction nets.
+Translator of a functional language to interaction nets.

 - The current version is 0.1.5, released on **4 Dec 2023**.
 (See [Changelog.md](https://github.com/sintan310/train/blob/main/Changelog.md) for details.)